iliassjabali/Algorithms/README.md

-# algorithms with c++, and working with algorithms standford class.
+# algorithms with c++, and working with algorithms/.